 The shoe that legions of climbers are wearing right now (myself included) it’s a little old thing called Crocs.
 Everyone knows what Crocs are, you either wore them as a kid or laughed at kids who wore them.
-And while Crocs might be one of those love ’em or hate ’em kinds of things, they make for some of the best crag shoes ever created.
+And while Crocs might be one of those love ’em or hate ’em kinda things, they make for some of the best crag shoes ever created.

 And if that isn’t enough to convince you, from what I can decipher from the latest fashion trends, it seems Crocs have made a massive comeback in recent years.
-You might not care for the style statements made by the Gen Z’s Crocs have some helpful characteristics for us climbers too.
+You might not care for the style statements made by Gen Z’s but Crocs have some helpful characteristics for us climbers too.

 Here are a few benefits I have found from using Crocs as my crag shoe.

 - They are comfortable, with easy on/off access.
 One of the main criteria I look for in a crag shoe is the ease with which I can slip them on and off.
 This is pretty important: you really don’t want to spend the majority of your day lacing and unlacing shoes.
 The slipper design of Crocs makes getting into them a breeze.